-*On this date in 2018, President Donald Trump pardoned black boxer Jack Johnson.
+*On this date in 2018, President Donald Trump pardoned Black boxer Jack Johnson.
 The criminal conviction from 1913 was for transporting a white woman across state lines.

-For more than 100 years, Jack Johnson’s legend as the first black heavyweight boxing champion has been undisputed, but his legacy had been tarnished by a racially tainted criminal conviction.
+For more than 100 years, Jack Johnson’s legend as the first Black heavyweight boxing champion in America has been undisputed, but his legacy had been tarnished by a racially tainted criminal conviction.
 The president called Johnson “a truly great fighter” who “had a tough life” but served 10 months in federal prison “for what many view as a racially motivated injustice.”
 The President said the conviction took place during a “period of tremendous racial tension in the United States.”